 Students graduating from MU in Physics have a number of choices; the American Institute of Physics (AIP) has a number of publications on this subject and provides other valuable services.
-If you are interested in further information, Dr. Uy has some of this literature.
+If you are interested in further information, please speak with your advisor.